Circular Saw Blades

 Teeth, Dimensions and Construction

-Dimensions: There are three dimensions to keep in mind when you're shopping for circular saw blades - diameter, arbor size and kerf.
-The first two dimensions, diameter and arbor size, are determined by the saw.
-Blade diameters start at 3-3/8", but the most common diameters are 7-1/4" for circular saws, 10" for table saws and 10" and 12" for miter saws.
-Arbor sizes range from 1/2" to 1".
+Arbor sizes range from ½-inch to 1-inch.
 Check your saw or owner's manual to see what size blades you need.
 Kerf, which tells you how thick or thin a given blade is, gives you a range of options.
 Thick-kerf blades last longer and can be resharpened, so they tend to be more expensive.

 • Thin-kerf blades are sharper and faster when new but can dull quickly